Wblake95/Python/README.md

-## This project is to help me learn Python.
+## This repository is to help me learn Python.
-- step one learn how to use the os module with python
-- step two learn how to access, read, write, delete files, and list directories
-- step three make it interactive
-# python-filemanager
-Learning Python by making a filemanager
+# Create a calculator with Python GTK
+    1. ~~create interface~~
+    2. ~~display text on screen~~
+    3. create logic for buttons
+        - ~~append each number to a string~~
+        - opporators to end currect string, turn string into a number, add opporator, create new string for other numbers
+        - opporation to result
+    4. optional
+        - history
+        - clean up code to multiple files

+# Django back end for web page (idea)